tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

-﻿# Integrating Okta with Mulesoft Anypoint
+﻿# Integrating Okta with MuleSoft Anypoint

-If you're building or managing an API, you're probably using an API gateway to help you manage it.
-Hopefully, you're also using OAuth and an identity provider (IdP) like [Okta](https://developer.okta.com/) to secure your API through the gateway.
-Maybe you've also discovered that getting the "OAuth dance" working properly among the gateway, IdP, and application can be tricky.

-If you want to see what the whole flow looks like end-to-end, you can see a sample workflow in action [here](https://youtu.be/n8r-9Gpoods).
+There are two ways to integrate Okta as an authorization server with MuleSoft Anypoint:

+1. Integrate Okta as an OpenID Connect Client Provider
+2. Integrate Okta as an authorization server server via MuleSoft's JWT validation policy (requires Mule 4.1 or above)

+Broadly speaking, the OIDC client provider integration is deeper and more robust, including dynamic client registration, while the JWT validation method is lighter weight.

+If you're not sure which you need, or are not sure where to start, start with the JWT validation method.

+This readme describes the OIDC Connect Client Provider method.

+The readme for the JWT validation method is [here](jwt_validation_readme.md).

 ## Prerequisites for this integration

-1. **An Okta tenant.** These instructions assume that you have already set up your Okta tenant and can acquire access tokens from Okta by following the instructions in the [main readme of this repo](readme.md).
+1. **An Okta tenant.** These instructions assume that you have already set up your Okta tenant and can acquire access tokens from Okta by following the instructions in the [main readme of this repo](../readme.md).
 2. **An API Gateway.** If you don't already have a Mulesoft Anypoint account, you can get a free 30-day trial version [here](https://anypoint.mulesoft.com/login/#/signup).

 ## Configure your Mulesoft Account
-In your Mulesoft Anypoint tenant, click on the three small bars in the top left corner and go to Access Management (Below Management Center) click Client Providers click Add Client Provider -> OpenID Connect Dynamic Client Registration g
+In your Mulesoft Anypoint tenant, click on the three small bars in the top left corner and go to Access Management (Below Management Center) click Client Providers click Add Client Provider -> OpenID Connect Dynamic Client Registration

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/new_mulesoft_external_identity.png)

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/new_mulesoft_dynamic_client_registration.png)